lucidrains/st-moe-pytorch/README.md

 - [ ] add the router z-loss proposed in paper
 - [ ] add an entire sparse moe block, complete with rmsnorm + residual as well as the ability to specify a feedforward before or after for stability
+- [ ] offer an option to use differentiable topk (using coordinate descent algorithm, applied successfully in CoLT5)
+- [ ] use coordinate descent for top2 routing
 - [x] add the geglu expert with multiplicative gating

 ## Citations